-Christmas Newsletter 2022
+Christmas Newsletter 2023

-It seems we have been in our ‘new’ Café for ever but it’s only two years since we left our home of some forty years in Crown Court.
+It seems we have been in our ‘new’ Café for ever but it’s only three years since we left our home of some forty years in Crown Court.
 Have you visited us – if not please drop in and enjoy a coffee and a piece of cake!

 The smooth running of the cafe very much depends on our hard-working staff and loyal volunteers.
 We have been blessed with many new and lovely volunteers of all ages and many ’Duke of Edinburgh’ students during the summer and helping with the busy Saturday trade.